opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 .. cpp:function:: void DescriptorMatcher::radiusMatch( const Mat& queryDescriptors,           vector<vector<DMatch> >& matches,           float maxDistance,      const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

-    For each query descriptor, find the training descriptors not farther than the specified distance.
+    For each query descriptor, finds the training descriptors not farther than the specified distance.

-    :param queryDescriptors, trainDescriptors, mask, masks: See :ref:`DescriptorMatcher::match` .
+    :param queryDescriptors, trainDescriptors, mask, masks: See :cpp:func:`DescriptorMatcher::match`.??look at the output - the 1st paarm is omitted

-    :param matches, compactResult: See :ref:`DescriptorMatcher::knnMatch` .
+    :param matches, compactResult: See :cpp:func:`DescriptorMatcher::knnMatch`.??look at the output - the 1st paarm is omitted

-    :param maxDistance: Threshold on the distance between matched descriptors.
+    :param maxDistance: Threshold for the distance between matched descriptors.

-For each query descriptor the methods find all the training descriptors such that the distance between the query descriptor and the training descriptor is equal or smaller than ``maxDistance``.
+For each query descriptor, the methods find such training descriptors that the distance between the query descriptor and the training descriptor is equal or smaller than ``maxDistance``.
 Found matches are returned in the distance increasing order.

 .. index:: DescriptorMatcher::clone